freitasgouvea/token-erc-20/README.md

 forge test -vvvv
 ```

-And if you want to debug a single test, use the debug flag and set the test function name:
+And if you want to debug a single test, and see the execution of EVM opcodes, use the debug flag and set the test function name:

 ```sh
 forge test --debug functionToDebug